helloSystem/KWin/README.md

 ## Next steps

-Once we move on to compiling `kwin_x11` ourselves rather than using the one from the FreeBSD `plasma5-kwin` package, we can:
+In case we ever move on to compiling `kwin_x11` ourselves rather than using the one from the FreeBSD `plasma5-kwin` package, we might:

 Run `ccmake .` in the build folder, there are some KWin build-time switches.